Mean-field limit of non-exchangeable systems: Extending graphons

-Let us remark some critical differences of our generalized graphons with standard graphons: \begin{itemize} \item Graphons were originally introduced in the context of random graphs where $N\,w_{ij}$ is the probability of having an edge connecting $i$ to $j$.
-In that case, it was assumed that $w_{ij}\lesssim 1/N$ or $0\leq w_N(\xi,\zeta)\leq 1$, which leads to a dense matrix $w_{ij}$ on the probability of connections but a sparse resulting graphs (since the probability of having a connection between any two given nodes is low).
-Compactness is obtained by considering $w_N$ as the kernel of an operator from $L^1$ to $L^\infty$.
-This corresponds to the natural topology on graphons characterized by the {\it cut metric}, which can be reframed in terms of the homomorphism densities $\tau(G,w)$ in Lemma \ref{L-tau-density-bound} for general simple graphs $G$, see the pioneer works of Lov\'asz and Lov\'asz-Szegedy \cite{Lo,LS}. \item Instead, in our work $w_N$ are not uniformly bounded in $L^\infty_{\xi,\zeta}$, but only in $L^\infty_{\xi} \mathcal{M}_{\zeta} \cap L^\infty_{\zeta} \mathcal{M}_{\xi}$.
-This still allows considering $w_N$ as the kernel of an operator, for example from $L^\infty$ to $L^\infty$ and from $L^1$ to $L^1$ as it has been depicted in Lemma \ref{bilinearbound}.
+Let us remark some critical differences of our generalized graphons with standard graphons: \begin{itemize} \item As discussed in Section \ref{sec:introduction}, the notion of graphon arises naturally under the scaling condition \eqref{densegraph}, {\it i.e.}, $w_{ij}\lesssim 1/N$, since it leads to $w_N$ uniformly bounded in $L^\infty_{\xi,\zeta}$.
+Compactness is then obtained by considering $w_N$ as the kernel of an operator from $L^1$ to $L^\infty$.
+This corresponds to the natural topology on graphons characterized by the {\it cut metric}, which can be reframed in terms of the homomorphism densities $\tau(G,w)$ in Lemma \ref{L-tau-density-bound} for general simple graphs $G$, see the pioneer works of Lov\'asz and Lov\'asz-Szegedy \cite{Lo,LS}. \item Instead, in this work, we focus on the generalized mean-field scaling given by \eqref{meanfieldscaling}-\eqref{vanishingweights}.
+This leads to $w_N$ which are not uniformly bounded in $L^\infty_{\xi,\zeta}$, but only in $L^\infty_{\xi} \mathcal{M}_{\zeta} \cap L^\infty_{\zeta} \mathcal{M}_{\xi}$.
+As we mentioned in Section \ref{sec:introduction}, graphons could still be able to capture graph limits in the absence of the scaling $w_{ij}\lesssim 1/N$ by suitably renormalizing the weights, but these results do not appear to be able to handle such a general scaling assumption as we have here.
+Our scaling still allows to consider $w_N$ as the kernel of an operator, for example from $L^\infty$ to $L^\infty$ and from $L^1$ to $L^1$ as it has been depicted in Lemma \ref{bilinearbound}.
 But the connection with the cut metric and the natural compactness that derives from it are lost.
 Instead Theorem \ref{lg} suggests an alternative natural topology on pairs $(w,f)$ with $w\in L^\infty_\xi\mathcal{M}_\zeta\cap L^\infty_\zeta\mathcal{M}_\xi$ and $f\in L^\infty_\xi L^\infty_x$. \item One straightforward result that highlights these differences is the following: As we have seen in the previous section ({\it cf.} Lemma \ref{L-tau-bound}), we have

-for any tree $T$ and any $w\in L^\infty_\xi\mathcal{M}_\zeta$, while this estimate is obviously false if we consider $\tau(G,w)$ for general simple graphs $G$ as in done in the standard theory of graphons. \end{itemize}
+for any tree $T$ and any $w\in L^\infty_\xi\mathcal{M}_\zeta$, while this estimate is obviously false if we consider $\tau(G,w)$ for general simple graphs $G$ as it is done in the standard theory of graphons. \end{itemize}

 Of direct impact to our work here is the fact that we cannot easily define $\tau(T,w,f)$ through formula \eqref{tau} in Definition \ref{D-tau} when we only have $w\in L^\infty_{\xi} \mathcal{M}_{\zeta} \cap L^\infty_{\zeta} \mathcal{M}_{\xi}$ and $f\in L^\infty_{\xi}L^\infty_x$.
 We explain how this can be done in the next subsection through the construction of an appropriate algebra.
 The rest of the section is devoted to the proof of Theorem~\ref{lg} which is based on obtaining simultaneous compactness on all elements of the algebra.